MagTek-PaulDeignan/MagTekDocs/docs/services/RMS/SystemRequirements.md

 * The specific SCRA model in use.
 * The configuration options provided by MagTek.

+> **Important**
-> [!IMPORTANT]
+>
-> Important: Some commands may require a device reset.
+>   Some commands may require a device reset.
-> Refer to the Programmer's Manual for your particular device to see which commands are affected.
+Refer to the Programmer's Manual for your particular device to see which commands are affected.
 (See Appendix B Related Documentation.)